DigitalMachinist/loopback-angular-ui-router/README.md

 loopback-angular-ui-router is a starter pack for creating websites hosting a LoopBack REST API presented using an AngularJS and Bootstrap (CSS) frontend.
 It aims to scaffold the construction of a full-stack website and aid the developer by offering a simple user experience to do that.
 All the hard stuff is already taken care of for you by a toolchain of robust, popular and conceptually similar libraries and tools.

+If you use Yeoman, check out [generator-loopback-angular-ui-router](https://github.com/DigitalMachinist/generator-loopback-angular-ui-router) for a generator that will scaffold this module structure just by typing ```yo loopback-angular-ui-router```.

 ## Install

 ```